 To measure students' success in achieving these goals, we emphasize direct, embedded assessment of student work in Michigan Tech courses.
 We also use discipline-specific examinations and surveys such as the National Survey on Student Engagement (NSSE).
 Assessment results enable us to identify opportunities to improve courses and curricula, teaching practices, and student life activities, as well as make informed decisions about degree programs.

 Goals are assessed using Michigan Tech rubrics that are adapted from AAC&U's VALUE rubrics.
 It is important that these rubrics are used for assessment of the goals in all programs to develop a consistent measure of student progress from matriculation to degree completion.
 The rubric identifies student learning at four levels: 1-beginning, 2-developing, 3-proficient and 4-exemplary.
 For more information about assessing student learning using the VALUE rubrics, see these FAQs.

 These eight learning goals are integrated, interrelated, and interdependent.
-They are consistent with the broader impacts of the National Science Foundation to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense.
-These goals are also consistent with the broader aims of lifelong learning, which LEAP defines as having acquired the skills and dispositions of curiosity, transfer, independence, initiative, and reflection.
+They are consistent with the broader impacts of the National Science Foundation to advance knowledge and benefit society.
+These goals are also consistent with the broader aims of lifelong learning, which LEAP defined as having acquired the skills and dispositions of curiosity, transfer, independence, initiative, and reflection.

 Helping our students to achieve these learning goals will enable Michigan Tech to meet the University’s strategic goal on education: